What's On

 Young Voices will make a difference by working to improve experiences within education, employment and engagement whilst focusing in on health and wellbeing in the VI community, making sure communities are inclusive and helping VI young people to develop life and employment skills.

-Pleas see the attached leaflets for more information.
+Please see the attached leaflets for more information about Young Voices.

 Supporting visually impaired young people to thrive.
 Look provide online Parent Support Groups to expert-led webinars, Youth Forums and Music Groups - , get your diaries out and make a note of these fab events from LOOK!